The Communist Model

 - Production units : that produce, stage, write and direct program.

-- Acquisition areas : that manage libraries of product that maintain records of programming contracts, scheduling and audience rating
+- Acquisition areas : that manage libraries of product that maintain records of programming contracts,

 - research the market, the potential, audience and the competition